Ice King: Adventure Time (2010–2018)

-In the fourth season episode "I Remember You", it is revealed that Simon met Marceline the Vampire Queen (Olivia Olson) when she was a young orphan, and helped her survive in the aftermath of the Mushroom War.
+In episode 25 of season four, "I Remember You", it is revealed that Simon met Marceline the Vampire Queen (Olivia Olson) when she was a young orphan, and helped her survive the fallout of the Mushroom War.
 Realizing that his mental health was rapidly degenerating, he wrote a letter to Marceline apologizing for anything he might do when he no longer remembers her.
 Despite not remembering their past, Ice King continually seeks out Marceline to be near her.
-The relationship between Ice King and Marceline is further explored in the fifth season episode "Simon & Marcy", which reveals that he reluctantly began wearing the crown so that he could use its power to protect Marceline, despite knowing that this would eventually cause him to lose his mind.
-Simon eventually left Marceline, out of fear that the crown would eventually make him hurt her.
+The relationship between Ice King and Marceline is further explored in "Simon & Marcy", the 14th episode of the fifth season, which reveals that he reluctantly began wearing the crown so that he could use its power to protect Marceline, despite knowing that this was causing him to lose his mind.
+Simon left Marceline out of fear that the crown would eventually make him hurt her.

-Ice King's powers are taken by Bella Noche, an anti-magic creature, in the fifth season episode "Betty".
+Ice King's powers are taken by Bella Noche, an anti-magic creature, in "Betty" the 48th episode of the fifth season.
 Freed from the magical influence of the crown, Ice King regains the memories of his identity as Simon but begins to die without the crown to keep him alive.
 With the help of Marceline, he creates a time portal so he can apologize to Betty, who jumps through the portal intent on saving him.
 Betty defeats Bella Noche, causing Simon to become the Ice King once more.
 Betty appears to die in an explosion, but secretly survives and begins looking for ways to free Simon from the crown.
-She absorbs the powers of Magic Man in the sixth season episode "You Forgot Your Floaties", intending to use these powers to try to cure Simon.
+She absorbs the powers of Magic Man in episode 38 of season six "You Forgot Your Floaties", intending to use these powers to try to cure Simon.

-In the season eight episode "Elemental", Ice King accidentally frees the Ice Elemental Patience St. Pim (Lauren Lapkus).
-Patience St. Pim is defeated in the miniseries "Elements", which aired as part of Adventure Time season nine.
+In "Elemental", the 8th episode of season eight, Ice King accidentally frees the Patience St. Pim (Lauren Lapkus), an ancient Ice Elemental who existed before the Mushroom War.
+Patience is defeated in the miniseries "Elements", which aired as part of Adventure Time season nine.
 Betty (Felicia Day) returns in the miniseries and unsuccessfully attempts to cure Ice King's insanity with magic.
 When this fails, Betty tries to alter the past to stop Simon from finding the crown and prevent the Mushroom War from taking place.
 Ice King stops Betty from changing the timeline, which would erase many of Ooo's inhabitants from existence.

 Betty makes another attempt to restore Simon's mind in the series finale "Come Along with Me" by harnessing the power of the evil deity GOLB.
 They are both swallowed by GOLB, along with Finn.
 Inside of GOLB, Simon is stripped of his powers and freed from the crown's curse.
-Betty then uses the crown to transform GOLB into a less destructive deity by merging with it, sacrificing herself in the process.
+Betty then uses the crown to transform GOLB into a less destructive deity by merging with it, sacrificing herself in the process to become Golbetty.
 Afterwards, Ice King's penguin Gunter absorbs the crown and becomes the Ice Thing.